Abortion-rights movement

-Abortion-rights movements, also self-styled as pro-choice movements, advocate for the right to have legal access to induced abortion services including elective abortion.
+Abortion-rights movements, also self-styled as pro-choice movements, are movements that advocate for legal access to induced abortion services, including elective abortion.
 They seek to represent and support women who wish to terminate their pregnancy without fear of legal or social backlash.
 These movements are in direct opposition to anti-abortion movements.

-The issue of induced abortion remains divisive in public life, with recurring arguments to liberalize or to restrict access to legal abortion services.
+The issue of induced abortion remains divisive in public life, with recurring arguments to liberalize or restrict access to legal abortion services.
 Some abortion-rights supporters are divided as to the types of abortion services that should be available under different circumstances, including periods in the pregnancy such as late term abortions, in which access may or may not be restricted.

 Terminology

-Many of the terms used in the debate are political framing terms used to validate one's own stance while invalidating the opposition's.
+Many of the terms used in the debate are political framing terms used to validate one's stance while invalidating the opposition.
 For example, the labels pro-choice and pro-life imply endorsement of widely held values such as liberty and freedom, while suggesting that the opposition must be "anti-choice" or "anti-life".

-These views do not always fall along a binary; in one Public Religion Research Institute poll, they noted that the vagueness of the terms led to seven in ten Americans describing themselves as "pro-choice", while almost two-thirds described themselves as "pro-life".
+These views do not always align along a strict binary.
+In one poll conducted by the Public Religion Research Institute, the ambiguity of the terms led 70% of Americans to identify as 'pro-choice,' while nearly two-thirds simultaneously identified as "pro-life".
 It was found that, in polling, respondents would label themselves differently when given specific details about the circumstances around an abortion including factors such as rape, incest, viability of the fetus, and survivability of the mother.

 The Associated Press favors the terms "abortion rights" and "anti-abortion" instead.

 History

 Abortion practices date back to 1550 BCE, based on the findings of practices recorded on documents.
 Abortion has been an active practice since Egyptian medicine.
 Centuries later, abortion was a topic taken up by feminism.

 According to historian James C. Mohr, there was an earlier acceptance of abortion, and opposition to abortion, including anti-abortion laws, only came into being in the 19th century.
-It was not always a crime and was generally not illegal until quickening, which occurred between the fourth and sixth month of pregnancy.
-In the 19th century, the medical profession was generally opposed to abortion, which Mohr argues it arose due to competition between men with medical degrees and women without one, such as Madame Drunette.
+It was not always a crime and was generally not illegal until quickening, which occurred between the fourth and sixth months of pregnancy.
+In the 19th century, the medical profession was generally opposed to abortion.
+Mohr argues that the opposition arose due to competition between men with medical degrees and women without one, such as Madame Drunette.
 The practice of abortion was one of the first medical specialities, and was practiced by unlicensed people; well-off people had abortions and paid well.
 The press played a key role in rallying support for anti-abortion laws.